"...I was a stranger, and you welcomed me..." Matthew 25:35

 The MIDNIGHT RUN — Several times each year, PCUM's youth group and adult volunteers make the 25-minute drive into New York City from 10 pm to 1 am on a Saturday night to deliver food and supplies to homeless neighbors at several stops throughout Manhattan.
 They are supported by the Midnight Run program leaders in the field, and back at the church by teams of Middle School youth and other adults who have prepared the sandwiches, heated the soup, and assembled clothing and other personal items donated by the congregation.
 The Midnight Run is an exciting, educational and rewarding way to build new relationships, show God's love and fight homelessness — one person at a time!
 To volunteer or to get more information, contact a member of PCUM's Mission and Service Team at .

 M.E.S.H. — PCUM is an active member of a coalition of Montclair-area churches and synagogues called M.E.S.H (Montclair Emergency Services for the Homeless) — working together to provide hospitality and assistance to adults living on the streets of our hometown.
-If you would like to help provide a meal for approximately twenty on a Saturday night and/or volunteer to sleep overnight when the outside temperature drops below safe levels, please contact the Service & Mission team at for more information on M.E.S.H., you can visit their website at www.meshmontclair.org.
+PCUM prepares and serves the evening meal to hungry and homeless neighbors right here in Montclair on the first and fourth Saturdays of the month.
+There are many opportunities to prepare food, serve meals, and sing and/or play music for MESH guests.
+You can sign up at http://soo.gd/meshcafe.
+Contact the Mission & Service Committee at with questions.
+For more information on M.E.S.H., you can visit their website at www.meshmontclair.org.